BananaAcid/imapbox/README.md

 imapbox --local-folder ./backups --search From,"user@domain.*"
 ```

-`fnmatch` accepts shell-style wildcards, `*` as any length of characters and `?` as single character as well as `[seq]` for any of the defined characters in the group and `[!seq]` for none of the characters in the group.
+`fnmatch` accepts shell-style wildcards, `*` as any length of characters and `?` as a single character as well as `[seq]` for any of the defined characters in the group and `[!seq]` for none of the characters in the group.
 See: https://docs.python.org/3/library/fnmatch.html

 ### Shell scripts